connections.xml. This appendix describes both these files, how to locate them, and also when to configure these files and which tools to use.

 webcenter-config.xml directly.
 For more information, see Exploring the Settings Pages in WebCenter Portal Administration and Configuring Global Defaults Across Portals.

-There are a few instances where you might be required to manually modify settings in
+There are very few instances where you might be required to manually modify settings in

 uploadedFileMaxDiskSpace) - the default setting is 2 GB.
-This setting is applicable when specifying the maximum upload size for files uploaded from features such as a wiki, blog, or activity stream.
+This setting is applicable when specifying the maximum upload size for files uploaded from features such wiki, blog, or activity stream.

 Note:For information about specifying the maximum upload size for files uploaded using Content Manager, see Modifying the File Upload Size in Content Manager.